'How to Automate PII Redaction with a REST API'

 -F "[email protected]" \

--F "categories[]=faces" \
+-F "categories[]=heads" \

 -F "categories[]=documents" \

--F "method=pixelation"
+-F "redaction_method=pixelation"

 Images process in seconds.
 Video processing time depends on duration and resolution.